saghul/pyuv/README.rst

 Versioning
 ==========

-pyuv follows the versioning scheme used by Node and libuv, that is, odd numbered releases are considered *unstable* and even numbered releases *stable*.
-This doesn't necessarily mean that an odd numbered release is supposed to crash, but the API may change between stable releases.
+Starting with version 1.0.0, pyuv follows the `Semantic Versioning <http://semver.org/>`_ spacification, like libuv does.

-The so called *unstable* releases will not be released on PyPI, as that would confuse users.
-PyPI will always contain the latest *stable* build.
-All versions (both stable and unstable) are downloadable from `the GitHub tags page <https://github.com/saghul/pyuv/tags>`_.
+All releases are downloadable from `the GitHub tags page <https://github.com/saghul/pyuv/tags>`_, and the latest stable release from `PyPI <https://pypi.python.org/pypi/pyuv>`_.

 Documentation